eltos/pre-commit-hook-lxml/README.md

 [variables](#environment-variables), all starting with `PRE_COMMIT_HOOK_LXML_FORMAT_` and a number of [options](#cli-options).
 Use options to change the behaviour for all users of your repository, e.g. specifying the indentation.
+Options can be specified under the `args` key in the YAML configuration.
 Use environment variables to adapt to your local client-side requirements, e.g. turning up logging to understand possible problems.

 ### CLI Options